-During the Soviet era (see p.
-11-12 of History and Myth), Estonian authors were subject to censorship.
+During the Soviet era (see History and Myth), Estonian authors were subject to censorship.
 Despite this restriction, some authors like Jaan Kaplinski and Jaan Kross managed to disguise their treatment of contemporary themes within historical settings, such as Kross' 1978 novel The Czar's Madman.
 Much of Estonian literature remains inaccessible to readers outside of the country because it has not been translated.